Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 7. ***[Demo: Continuous-Feedback Development](#demo-continuous-feedback-development):*** Demo with live development project (will have basic framework in place, then do some coding to illustrate one important concept in more detail, e.g., Test Driven Development)

 8. ***[Where to go from here?](#where-to-from-here):*** What might a next step be?
 Do it in another presentation?

 ---

+# Critical Development Techniques

+There are two development techniques that changed my life as a software developer when I was "forced" to start using them.
+They are techniques that are rarely, if ever, taught in computer science classes.
+They are interrelated, but each has a different target population.

+I will give examples of both in the demo, but first, a preview here.

+### Continuous Feedback Driven Development

+The term "Continuous Feedback Driven Development" is a behavioralization.
+The technique is actually known within the software development community as [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

+The primary features of this technique are:

+1. Define requirements for a unit of functionality.

+1. Create some skeleton code to implement the unit.

+1. Create some skeleton code to test the unit.

+1. Implementation one micro-goal at a time:

+	1. Encode the next (or first) micro-goal within the unit test to specify some "vital behavior" that the implementation must master.

+	1. Work the implementation until the unit test says that the micro-goal has been mastered.

+	1. Rinse repeat until all requirements for the functional unit are fulfilled.

+Naturally, TDD is more complicated than this.
+Or can be.
+But the essence is breaking a coding task down into micro-goals and achieving them with nearly instantaneous feedback.

+The process results in two work products:

+1. The main code that "works as tested", that is, provably provides particular functionality.
+So long as the requirements for using the code are met, then the code will provide the specified service.

+2. The unit test(s) form a suite of tests that can be run at any time.
+This is critical because any change to one object can affect any number of other objects in completely unexpected ways.
+Bugs happen, where "bug" is a programmer error.
+The classic lament after an application stops working is, "I only changed a comment!"
+The entire suite of unit tests MUST be run and PASSED before sharing code.

+### Clear Usage Expectations

+***This technique will be part of the live demo.***

+This technique is generally some combination of [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) and [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).

+##### The Contract: Antecedents

+The idea here is to clearly specify a the conditions for calling a function (method, message, procedure, whatever), and the consequences of doing so correctly or incorrectly:

+1. the environment in which a piece of code may be used (e.g, in terms of previous actions);

+2. what information the code object must already have;

+3. what information must be supplied to the code object that you are calling; and

+4. the consequences of fulfilling these expectations, or not.

+In developing code, you will write many "public" functions.
+Public functions are once that other programmers are permitted to use.
+There are also "private" methods that only you, as the developer of the code, may use.

+In private functions, you control how the function is called (because it is your code hidden within your objects).
+You can make whatever assumptions you like about how it is used, and as long as you don't stab yourself in the eye (metaphorically), the code should behave as expected.

+On the other hand, you have no idea when it will be called, by whom, or where it will be called.
+Thus, either you must be prepared to handled any and all circumstances, ***or*** you can limit the scope of what you must consider by specifying the "three term contingency" for a method call.
+This is the contract.

+##### Implementation of Consequences

+The contract is text that attempts to set the occasion for certain behaviors on the part of the software developer.
+But it is just text.
+Something must implement the specified contingencies.

+As described in the linked pages on design by contract and defensive programming, your code must implement the contingencies.
+There are various ways to do this, some of which will be illustrated in the demo.

+There are two primary ways to enforce the rules:

+1. Throw an informative error that may be "caught" and handled.
+You would generally do this in the case of a runtime error that might not be under the control of the programmer calling your code.
+For example, a file has gone missing.

+2. Deliberately crash the program (that is, "assert fail").
+Generally, you do this if you consider the situation to be a simple programming error that should be corrected by the programmer calling your code.
+For example, you have specified that an argument, such as `first_name` must be supplied, but the programmer called your code with a null/None value for `fist_name`.

+This is complicated by the fact that different languages use different conventions with regard to "production" code versus "debug" code.
+Generally, "assert fails" are NOT included in production code, but errors (a.k.a., exceptions) are.
+This makes sense when you consider that most code calling issues will occur in development, and by the time you put a code out for other people to use, there ***should*** be few if any coding errors, only runtime resource errors.

+The other way to look at it:

+1. Assertions provide feedback to programmers during development.

+2. Errors/exceptions provide feedback to the users of your system.

+---